SnowConvert: Function References for Teradata¶

 Definition¶

-The User-defined function (UDF) indicates the first day of a month in ISO formatting.
+The User-defined function (UDF) returns the first day of a given month in ISO format (YYYY-MM-DD).

 PUBLIC.FIRST_DAY_OF_MONTH_ISO_UDF(YEAR NUMBER, MONTH NUMBER)